PyConPL/pyladies-workshop/notatki.md

 `git add` add Add file contents to the index.
 Files to add content from.
 Fileglobs (e.g. *.c) can be given to add all matching files.

+`git commit` Record changes to the repository.
+Important to use -m option and provide commitment message.
+Othervise terminal will be blocked